patofoto/Demon_Klipper_Essentials_Unified/README.md

 # These macros rely on you setting the correct filament type in your slicer!
 BE SURE YOU DO THIS!

+### NOTE: This version is a totally new approach to these macros & therefore have only been tested on my machines, while every effort has been made to make sure they work well there could well be a few bugs that need squashing!
+So please be sure to report anything that doesn't work correctly or errors you come across.
+However if you're able please try to solve the issue yourself first & let me know your solution so I can merge it.
+Thanks all!

 # FEATURES:

 ### NEW!
 ORCA Slicer `Multi_Surface` handling!